IPO Basics Complete Guide, Benefits, Types, How to buy & List of Upcoming IPO

 Things you should know before investing

 It is a universal truth the business means the risk.
-The risk factor is associated with every kind of business, whether it is short cap business or a large-cap business.
+The risk factor is associated with every kind of business, whether it is a short cap business or a large-cap business.
 The presence of risk appetite can lead the firm or the investor at the most successful latitudes of the returns by gaining the highest returns, or it is the risk factor only, which can drop the investor in the pool of bad-debts of the share of losses.

 So, before investing in the IPO, it should be knotted in your mind that there will be a risk definitely in this.
 No company will ever guarantee you to preserve your capital from losses.
 The returns will depend upon your risk appetite and the market conditions as the stock trade are subjected to market risks always.